jmwohl/craigslist-watcher/README.md

 I am not responsible for any harm occured while using this code.
 There may be legal consequences of using it in an improper way.

+### Some current limitations ###

+I'm not entirely sure if the SENDER_EMAIL field will work with email addresses not using gmail.
+If someone could let me know what works or doesn't work for them that would be appreciated.

 ### Installation ###

 You can run:

 ```